 How To Make the Road Your Destination

-A journey through Romania is a journey through the political change of a country signposted by road signs.
+A journey through Romania is a journey through the political change of a country signposted by road signs

-Visual Signs of the Communist Era
+Cataloguing visual Signs of the Communist Era

 ‘I decided to research border signs by chance.’
 Roberta shares, ‘I’m a fan of the photos of Bernd and Hilla Becher and the way they catalogued water towers and industrial buildings.
 Socialist architecture is fascinating and is a much-covered topic.
 However, no one seemed to have spotted how endlessly fascinating border signs are and how wrapped up they are in the visual signals of the communist era.
 Somehow I began to fall in love with the idea of capturing a fragile typology, one that dates back to Socialist times.
 This topic is not without controversy.
 As an artist, I want to try to separate up the politics so as not to detract from how interesting the typology is, in of itself.
 That does not mean I am dismissing the political aspect.
 We need to recognise that these signs are slowly disappearing in precisely the same way the structures photographed by the Bechers disappeared from our landscape.

-The more I documented the signs the more it occurred to me that these are very different in character to bus stops or water towers.
-Think of them as extremely large fixed-to-the-spot greeting cards.
+The more I documented the signs, the more it occurred to me that these are very different in character to bus stops or water towers.
+Think of them as extremely large fixed-to-the-spot greeting cards.’

 ‘A ‘welcome’ message from a place rather than a person, which has underpinning it, ownership of the land where a wooden or metal stake has been forced into the ground’.

-Bound up in their identity is a reminder of the individuality of large territorial ‘units’, regardless of labels such as Europe or the EU.
+Roberta notes, ‘Bound up in their identity is a reminder of the individuality of large territorial units, regardless of labels such as Europe or the EU.
 This will surely always make them politically appealing.
 They act as markers on the road, familiar structures indicating that you are home, you have arrived or will arrive soon.
-They shouldn’t be thought of as threatening, instead, personal or nostalgic.
+They shouldn’t be thought of as threatening; instead, they are personal or nostalgic.’

-‘I did not live through or experience Communism’
+I did not live through or experience Communism

 My childhood experiences with my parents were very different from what had gone before.
-One of my early memories as a child was our light blue Dacia 1310 which took us on our first road trips.
+One of my early childhood memories was our family car a light blue Dacia 1310, which took us on our first road trips.
 It is, in a way, a bridge between what existed before and after the revolution.
-The journeys have become more than symbolic for me but without the political trappings.
+The journeys have become more than symbolic for me but without political trappings.
 It is wrapped up in my independence and artistic development.
 I have no memories of life under Communism, only my parent’s memories, which always seem bittersweet.
 There is always some good amongst the bad or maybe the bad was not that bad.’

-‘Even controversial architecture has its own beauty and cultural value’
+Even controversial architecture has its own beauty and cultural value

 What the collection of images makes clear is that Roberta covered tremendous distances – taking in most of Romania along the way.
 The mapping, however, captured more – the desire of a region to upgrade and improve its connectivity.
 ‘The desire is for faster mobility and better links between cities.
 However, this progress comes at a price.
 What development ignores and downgrades is the importance of seeing a country properly.
-A simple detour on a scenic route can give a truer sense of identity and culture.
+A simple detour on a scenic route can give a truer sense of identity and culture.’

-Today’s border signs can be seen as a bridge between what happened before the 1989 Revoluția Română and what happened after it.
-They reflect the political transition as well as signposting the conflict about identity evident in modern-day Romania – a country trying to find a way to fully understand its heritage and deal with its memories.
-Whether historic or recently erected, the border signs are a reflection of 30 years of political change and evolution in Romania.
-A journey through Romania is a journey through the political change of a country signposted by road signs.
+‘Today’s border signs can be seen as a bridge between what happened before the 1989 Revoluția Română and what happened after it’, Roberta adds, ‘ They reflect the political transition as well as signposting the conflict about identity evident in modern-day Romania – a country trying to find a way to understand its heritage and deal with its memories fully.
+Whether historic or recently erected, the border signs reflect 30 years of political change and evolution in Romania.
+A journey through Romania is a journey through the political change of a country signposted by road signs.’

 Roberta’s favourite films are Jára Cimrman’s 1983 Lezící Spící Lying, Sleeping, a Czechoslovak comedy directed by Ladislav Smoljak and her favourite photos are from the Water Towers series by Bernd and Hilla Becher, 1972

 All images are the Copyright of Roberta Curca